Kneesocks-Corp/Kneesocks-Bot/README.md

 # Commands
 The Prefix of the Bot is *

-* *ahegao - Post a random Ahegao Image from Danbooru
+* *sahegao - Post a random SFW Ahegao Image from Danbooru
+* *ahegao - Posts a NSFW Ahegao Image from Danbooru
 * *kneesocks - Post a random Kneesocks Image from Danbooru
 * *avatar @User - Posts the Avatar of the User